Understanding your cat food needs

 Cats are obligate carnivores, meaning their bodies require animal protein for survival.
 This protein is essential for building and maintaining muscle, developing a healthy coat, and supporting their immune system.
 Additionally, they need specific vitamins and minerals for optimal health.

-Navigating the Food Aisle
+Navigating the Cat Food Aisle

 Your local pet store offers a vast array of cat food options, each with its own advantages and considerations: